jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/security/privacy/secure-data-delivery.md

 ## Watermarked reports

 Every report
-that is downloaded via ASM
+that is downloaded via ARM
 comes with a watermark on all pages, specifying that only the individual who generated it is allowed to read it.
-This is used as a measure to identify who generated the report in the first place and discourage its distribution through channels other than [ASM](https://app.fluidattacks.com/).
+This is used as a measure to identify who generated the report in the first place and discourage its distribution through channels other than [ARM](https://app.fluidattacks.com/).

 ## Requirements